 (Don't forget to sign your name.
 Feel free to add your own text, if you wish.)

-Electricka and The Muse Of Music feel so strongly about this issue, they're willing to make the following offer: If neither WCLV or another web site of WCLV's choosing wants to stream the full body of Dr. Haas' recordings to a desirous public, Electricka is willing to explore with WCLV the possibility of doing so at her own web site.
+Electricka and The Muse Of Music feel so strongly about this issue, they're willing to make the following offer: If neither WCLV or another web site of WCLV's choosing wants to stream the full body of Dr. Haas' recordings to a desirous public, Electricka is willing to explore with WCLV or others the possibility of doing so at her own web site.

 Below are just a few selections taken from the scores of petitions sent so far to WCLV from Electricka's avid Karl Haas fans.
 Even now he symbolizes their camaraderie, their spiritual brotherhood, their kinship, and their bond, as much today as he did in life.